alovajs/alova/README.md

 });
 ```

+For more information about forcing a request to be sent, see [Force Sending Request](#force-sending-request).

-As for about `Method` instance matcher, see [Advanced - Method instance Matcher](#method-instance-matcher) for details.
+As for about `Method` instance matcher, see [Method instance Matcher](#method-instance-matcher) for details.

 ## Response data management
 The response data is stateful and managed uniformly, and we can access any response data at any location and operate on them.